 No Ice Cream Maker?

-Discover other methods for making frozen dessert at Godairyfree.org.
+Discover other methods for making allergy-friendly ice cream and frozen dessert at Godairyfree.org.

 Alisa Fleming is a contributing editor to Allergic Living and the author of Go Dairy Free: The Guide and Cookbook for Milk Allergies, Lactose Intolerance and Casein Free Living, and founder of Godairyfree.org.